 The All New Marlin II Hovercraft

-With such astounding credentials, it's not surprising that the Flying Fish Marlin 2/3 seat hovercraft is the only contemporary small hovercraft to have crossed the English Channel - and the only small hovercraft ever to have completed a return trip, a record set when two absolutely standard Mark I customer craft made the round trip in July 2008, taking under an hour each way.
-At the same time that was happening, one of our client's was making a return crossing from Ireland to Scotland - these hovercraft genuinely perform as you'd wish!
+With such astounding credentials, it's not surprising that the Flying Fish Marlin hovercraft is the only contemporary small hovercraft to have crossed the English Channel - and the only small hovercraft ever to have completed a return trip, a record set when two absolutely standard Mark I customer craft made the round trip in July 2008, taking under an hour each way.
+Just to prove it was no fluke, the feat was repeated in 2011 with a pair of Mark II's!

-The Mark II craft has a sporting, modern and professional look and comes with a warranty on both the craft and engine for added peace of mind.
+The Marlin is a turn-key hovercraft built to marine standards and has a sporting, modern and professional look and comes with a warranty on both the craft and engine for added peace of mind.

-Flying Fish discontinued 2-stroke powered craft nearly ten years ago.
+Flying Fish discontinued 2-stroke powered craft nearly ten years ago and became the first hovercraft manufacturer to use the 'Big Block' Vanguard motor.
 The use of environmentally friendly, low emission 4-stroke power is becoming necessary in many sports previously dominated by 2-strokes - Microlighting and Snowmobiling being two obvious examples of how environmental pressure is changing the face of motorised sport, in fact two stroke engines are actually banned in many countries.
 Four stroke hovercraft are likely to welcomed at many more venues than 2-strokes, due to noise and pollution levels.

 The key to the success of this fabulous machine is the brand-new, lightweight four-stroke, air-cooled Briggs & Stratton 35bhp engine.
 At the turn of a key, this quiet 1000cc engine produces fabulous performance.
-Unlike our competitors noisy, unreliable and thirsty two strokes, the Marlin is extremely quiet, and it’s frugal too.
-Under normal operating conditions, it sips around 6 litres of fuel each hour.
-With Hirth or Rotax two stroke engines, most hovercraft will consume around 20-25 litres an hour - plus expensive two-stroke oil!
+Under normal operating conditions, it sips little more than a gallon of fuel an hour (approx 25mpg) With Hirth or Rotax two stroke engines, most hovercraft will consume around five gallons an hour - plus a pint of expensive two-stroke oil!

 To put that into real money, in typical operating conditions.